 Below, on the street, are a number of great eateries like Bubby’s and the many establishments in Chelsea Market.
 But my son had his heart set on some strawberry ice cream from Ample Hills Creamery.

-The Whitney is hard to miss at the southern end of The High Line.
-If your child is up for some contemporary art, then head to this amazing museum.
+The Whitney is hard to miss at the southern end of the High Line.
+If your child is up for some contemporary art, then head to this amazing museum and don’t miss Open Studio for families on Saturdays and Sundays.

-Less than a 5 minute walk away is the Pier 51 Playground in Hudson River Park where your kiddos can burn any lingering energy.
+Less than a five minute walk away is the Pier 51 Playground in Hudson River Park where your kiddos can burn any lingering energy.
 Photo courtesy of Hudson River Park

 Good to Know Before You Go